aws/aws-cli/awscli/examples/configure/_description.rst

 config file.
 It does not use any configuration values from environment variables or the IAM role.

+Note: the values you provide for the AWS Access Key ID and the AWS Secret Access Key will be written to the shared credentials file (``~/.aws/credentials``).

 =======================
 Configuration Variables
 =======================